Posts

 Sometimes it's the in thing to say--calling Jesus friend.
 Everybody wants to be friends with him, not understanding what it really means.
 To most people, it's like having a selfie taken with their favorite showbiz star.
 "Hey look!
 I'm with Jesus!"
 [Picture above from Remi Walle, Unsplash].
 Preachers call non-believers to the altar with the promise that Jesus would be their friend.
 That sounds reassuring and will get crowds going to the altar call.
 People feel like Jesus just moved into the neighborhood and became one of them.
 Who wouldn't go to the altar to have that privilege?
 Sometimes we use terms people don't understand just to lure them to the altar or membership.
 But who does Jesus see as friend?
 15 I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you.
 [John 15] First, Jesus said you'd be his friend ...

-Rich, Young, Ruler Generation
+Our Rich, Young, Ruler Church Generation

 Image